Popular Liberation Army: Partial demobilization

-Despite the operational constants carried by the security forces. the group still has a presence in the department of Norte de Santander.
+Despite the operational constants carried by the security forces, the group still has a presence in the department of Norte de Santander.
 One of the latest and more important took place in La Playa de Belén, Norte de Santander Department, in the site two dead men and two captured, all indicated to belong to the Libardo Mora Toro de Los Pelusos front, dissent of the EPL.

 2013 interview

 In 2013, Colombian weekly Semana interviewed Ramón Navarro Serrano, alias "Megateo," the leader of the EPL in Norte de Santander.
-During the interview, Megateo was accompanied by some 50 EPL rebels carrying brand new Galil rifles and Colombian army uniforms.
+During the interview, Megateo was accompanied by some 50 EPL rebels carrying brand new IMI Galil rifles and Colombian army uniforms.

 Operation Solemn

 Operation Solemn (Spanish: Operación Solemne) was a combined military operation between the Armed Forces of Colombia that killed Ramón Navarro Serrano, the leader of the EPL at the time, and four other guerrilla combatants.
 The military operation was carried out by the Colombian Air Force, the National Army of Colombia, and the National Police.